sinricpro/help-docs/pages/tutorials/switch/part-3.md

 ### Wiring

-We are going to use Pull-Up method to wire our push button.
-Please refer [Part 2]({{ site.github.url }}/pages/tutorials/switch/part-2.html) for more details.
+We are going to use Pull-Down method to wire our push button.
+If you are not sure what that means, please refer [Part 2]({{ site.github.url }}/pages/tutorials/switch/part-2.html) for more details.

 | MCU       | Pin     | Component     |